camelot-dev/camelot/docs/dev/mypyc.md

    ```
    pyproject.toml stays the source of truth for everything *but* the
    compile step.
-3. **`camelot-py[speedup]` extra in `pyproject.toml`** that pulls in
-   `mypy` + a working C compiler at install time.
-Most users won't
-   need this — they'll get pre-built wheels from PyPI.
-4. **`cibuildwheel` workflow** that builds + signs pre-compiled wheels
+3. **`cibuildwheel` workflow** that builds + signs pre-compiled wheels
    on push to release tags, for the standard manylinux + macos +
    windows × Python 3.10 / 3.11 / 3.12 / 3.13 / 3.14 matrix.
-Wheels
-   carry the compiled `.so` / `.pyd`; the sdist remains pure Python so
-   anyone unable to build the compiled extension still works.
+The job
+   sets `CAMELOT_MYPYC=1` before `python -m build`, the `setup.py`
+   shim sees the env var and turns on `mypycify`, and the wheel ships
+   with `camelot/utils.{so,pyd}` baked in.
+The sdist published
+   alongside has *no* env var set so it remains pure Python — anyone
+   on an exotic platform `pip install`-ing the sdist gets a working
+   pure-Python install with no build deps.
+This is the same model
+   the Black project uses.

 ## Non-goals